 Before getting frustrated at having to give up a morning cup of Joe, check out these yummy choices as a place to start:

 General Home Care Practices to Keep Bladder Problems at Bay

 Check out these bladder-friendly guidelines for you and your loved ones:

 With a few changes to your diet, you or your loved one can slow down or stop the adverse effects of an overactive bladder including bed wetting.
-At Home Instead Senior Care Brampton, our compassionate caregivers serve you and your elderly loved ones with in-home care.
+At Home Instead Senior Care Etobicoke, our compassionate caregivers serve you and your elderly loved ones with in-home care.
 We provide support with daily activities, including advice and nutrition tips.